 Advising

-MPH students receive three levels of advising through the Technical Advisor, Practicum Advisor, and Professional Advisor as described below:
+MPH students receive three levels of advising through the Academic Advisor, Practicum Advisor, and Professional Advisor as described below:

-- Practicum Advisor: The practicum advisor is the Director of Community Partnerships.
+- Practicum Advisor: The practicum advisor is the Manager of Community Partnerships.
 MPH students work with the practicum advisor regarding their practicum, capstone product, and capstone poster.

 Degree Timeline